Travel Registered Nurse | Atlantis, Florida | MC | 2021

 - Pediatric Advanced Life Support (PALS) and Critical Care Registered Nurse (CCRN) credentials are recommended and may be required for specific travel nurse positions

 - Other specialty-related certifications are preferred and may be required for specific travel nurse positions

 - Proof of right to work in the United States

 Elite Specialty Staffing also offers referral bonuses and other incentives that can further increase pay.
-ICU travel nurses who work with Elite Specialty Staffing can choose to take free, private, luxurious housing, or a generous housing subsidy.
-When you work as a critical care travel nurse with Elite Specialty Staffing, you will gain all the lucrative lucrative travel nursing benefits we offer.
+CVICU travel nurses who work with Elite Specialty Staffing can choose to take free, private, luxurious housing, or a generous housing subsidy.
+When you work as a CVICU travel nurse with Elite Specialty Staffing, you will gain all the lucrative travel nursing benefits we offer.
 Apply today!

 Travel Nursing Jobs in Florida